 “Global Change Award helped us open doors to build a network and access such confidential information in different points in the supply chains, that has been critical for us to develop the concept from an idea to actual business case.
 It has also helped us to grow our minds to think much bigger than we would have dared otherwise,” says Ann.

-Innovation name: Reverse Resources
+Company: Reverse Resources